howtri/cScrape/readme.md

 for multiple machines so we are able to scrape and return from multiple machines (currnently our app is stateful)

 Make filepaths work for for Windows and Linux

+File names of a max 255 are allowed and a max of 511 for path size

+Security Considerations: Path traversal etc.